21 Things to do in La Jolla California

 Golf Torrey Pines

 Hang gliding isn’t the only thing you can do at Torrey Pines.
 Take in one of the finest golf courses in the country at Torrey Pines Golf Course.
-The 2008 U.S. Open Championship was played at this course and now you can try your swing there too.
+The 2008 U.S. You can try your hand at the same place the Open Championship was played at.

 Open Air Market